rucio/rucio/doc/rucio-server.md

 Follow the instruction prompts that appear:

     Enter name of role to add: rucio
     Enter password for new role: secret
     Enter it again: secret
     Shall the new role be a superuser? y
     Shall the new role be allowed to create databases? n Shall the new role be allowed to create more new roles? n

-(Checkme: required permissions+)
+(Checkme: required permissions?)

 Next enter the PostgreSQL CLI and make sure that you can connect to the database: